AI-Researchers/KG-RL_Rec_Sys/README.md

-# WP2 - Knowledge Graph Drievn Reinforcement Learning Based Explainable Recommender System
+# Knowledge Graph Drievn Reinforcement Learning Based Explainable Recommender System
 This approach mainly have 5 modules, preprocessing and kg creation, generating kg embedding, train reinforcement learning agent, recommending items for customers and path generation and evaluation.

-## Datasets
-We are using Fidelity RecSys Challenge sample dataset v3.
-This dataset has three csv files - articles.csv, user_v3.csv and Rec_Sys_sample_train_data_v3.csv in the folder named Fidelity_RecSys_Challenge_Sample_Dataset_v3.
-The code will divide the Rec_Sys_sample_train_data_v3.csv in train and test data.
-You need to upload these three data files to Amazon S3 and replace the path in the code with your own path.
-We have already uploaded these data file to S3.
-If you can access the existing data path that is there in the code then there is no need to change the path.
-Please upload the RL_based_Recommender_System folder as it is to the Amazon Sagemaker and run the three .ipynb files as described below.

 ## How to run the code

-All the code need to be run on Amazon Sagemaker.
 Run the below three .ipynb files in the same order as they are listed.

 1. Preprocess the data: